Juvenile Martial Arts Instructor

 License Information

 Per Wis.
-Stat. § 440.08 (2), the required renewal date for the Juvenile Martial Arts Instructor credential is 08/31/even years.
+Stat. § 440.08 (2), the required renewal date for the Juvenile Martial Arts Instructor credential is 08/31/ each even-number year.
 Should you receive your initial credential in the months leading up to this date, you are still required to renew your license by the statutorily defined date.

 An application for a permit as a Juvenile Martial Arts Instructor may be granted a permit under Wis.
 Stat. § 440.03(17), if the applicant has not been convicted of a disqualifying offense.
 A "disqualified offender" means any of the following: